Getting started with Refunds

 How does Refunds work ?

 Lean's Refunds API allows you to initiate and manage refunds for payments processed through the Lean platform.
+This can be done by two ways - through the application dashboard or programmatically through public APIs.
 The system supports:

 • Full and partial refunds for reconciled payments